CASE STUDY

 EARNED MEDIA

-- Financial Times published a piece drawing negative attention to the legal architects of the Texas Two-Step, major law firm Jones Day, a story we proactively generated and pitched.
+• Financial Times published a piece drawing negative attention to the legal architects of the Texas Two-Step, major law firm Jones Day.

 REPORTER RELATIONSHIPS

-Established relationships with reporters at Reuters and Financial Times who, as a result, are closely following Texas Two-Step cases and relying on our client’s documentation and filings regularly for their stories.
+Established ongoing relationships with reporters at over a dozen major outlets, who, as a result, are closely following Texas Two-Step cases and relying on our client’s expertise.

 POLICY